 Rather than going over all of the features in-depth, to avoid repetitiveness we'll go over how the GE Profile model differs from the GE Café model.

 The GE Profile refrigerator with Keurig built-in offers a simpler dispenser than the GE Café model, but with no LCD screen.
 Instead, the stainless steel dispenser has an integrated display that will light up with information like the amount to be dispensed and the progress of heating the water.
 This has a smoother, more seamless look than the GE Café's LCD screen, but is a little less customizable.
 This model also does not offer the Precise Fill option for automatically dispensing a selected amount of filtered water.

 It's wifi-connected, and you can use the GE Kitchen App to schedule hot water and control the refrigerator through Amazon Alexa as well.
 The interior of the GE Profile model is almost identical in design to the GE Café model.

-(The counter-depth version is Model PYE22PSKSS, available in the same array of colors for the same MSRP.)
+(The counter-depth version is Model PYE22PYNFS, available for the same MSRP.)